0X-JonMichaelGalindo/Javascript-Operator-Overloading/README.md

 //  #a * #b | #a + #b | #a - #b | #a / #b | etc...

 V.c = V.a * V.b;
-//1. get trap [@@toPrimitive]: We return numeric hashes for 'a' and 'b'
+//1. get trap [@@toPrimitive]: We return numeric hashes for 'a' and 'b' and store access chain: [ a, b ]
 //2. set trap 'c': We fetch the computed hash from our map.
 //3. on map hit, We know a, b, and the operator used (*).
 Compute [ -3, 6, -3 ] and store under 'c'
 //4. on map miss, We throw bad expression.